 So, ensure you avoid every kind of delay in sales if you want to get in the good books of the potential customers.

 3. Use the right tone

-Make sure you use the right tone while communicating with your prospects.
+Make sure you use the right tone while communicating with the decision-makers.
 Don’t be stiff by being too formal.
-However at the same time, ensure you don’t cross the line by being extremely casual.
+However, at the same time, ensure you don’t cross the line by being extremely casual.

 Maintain a balance between the two.

 Avoid using too many emoji’s, acronyms, or sloppy punctuation while sending sales messages to your prospects.

 Most people type the messages quickly and send them without giving it a second look.